48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 The Art Deco Civic Theatre with the modern Newcastle Uni building in the background

-From the gallery, make your way to Christ Church Cathedral, and if the timing is right, take the 165 steps to the top of the tower for incredible views of the city.
+Start at Civic station to check out the Art Deco Civic Theatre before heading to the Art Gallery.
+Make your way to Christ Church Cathedral, and if timing allows, climb the 165 steps to the tower for incredible city views.

 Newcastle cathedral aka Church of Christ the King